benjaminliu/mysql-jdbctemplate-utils/README.md

 # mysql-jdbctemplate-utils
-help to make jdbctemple easy to use
+help to make jdbcTemplate easy to use

 please refer to test/src to see how to use